wangjiawen2013/charton/docs/tutorial.md

 Then open http://localhost:8080/index.html and you'll see the chart in the browser:
 ![wasm](../assets/wasm.png)

-### 8.2.4 Conclusion
+### 9.2.4 Conclusion
 The combination of *static* SVG and *dynamic* Rust/Wasm computation forms a powerful model for interactive visualization:
 - SVG provides simple, portable output for embedding and styling.
 - Rust/Wasm enables high-performance chart recomputation.
 - Polars accelerates data transformations dramatically.
 - Browser handles final rendering efficiently.

-**Charton does not attempt to patch SVGs with JavaScript like traditional libraries.**
-**Instead, it regenerates a complete static SVG—fast enough to support real-time interactivity.**
+**Charton does not attempt to patch SVGs with JavaScript like traditional libraries.
+Instead, it regenerates a complete static SVG—fast enough to support real-time interactivity.**

 This architecture makes high-performance, browser-based interaction not only possible but highly efficient.

-## 8.3 True interactive visualization via the Altair backend
+## 9.3 True interactive visualization via the Altair backend
 Charton can generate fully interactive charts by delegating to **Altair**, which compiles to Vega-Lite specifications capable of:
 - Hover tooltips
 - Selections